giltayar/renumber-files/README.md

 * List all files
 * For each file, if it is prefixed by digits, grab those digits into a number, and remember.
+  Also remember the number suffix if there are non-digits before separator.
 * Sort the files with numbers first.
-  If two files have the same number, use the modification time to sort between the two.
+  If two files have the same number, use the number suffix.
+If there is no number suffix, use their names.
   The numberless files will be last, sorted by name.
 * Now remove all numbers from the files with numbers, and renumber according to the sort.
+Note that files with the same number but a different suffix will still have the same number.
-* Renumbering will be _number_-_filename_, where number is padded with zeros to make a lexical sort work.
+* Renumbering will be `<number><numberSuffix>-<filename>`, where number is padded with zeros to make a lexical sort work.